Immediate.Handlers

 Registering with IServiceCollection

-In your Program.cs, add a call to services.AddXxxHandlers(), where Xxx is the shortened form of the project name.
+In your Program.cs, add a call to services.AddXxxHandlers(), where Xxx is the application identifier.

 - For a project named